MENU

 Clean Energy Jobs in the Midwest

-The biggest sector of the Midwest clean energy industry is energy efficiency, over 67 percent of the region’s clean energy workforce.
-The 479,626 energy efficiency workers in the Midwest manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.
+The biggest sector of the Midwest clean energy industry is energy efficiency, comprising more than 66 percent of the region’s clean energy workforce.
+The 487,285 energy efficiency workers in the Midwest manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.

-As more automakers and their suppliers continued to shift to electric vehicles, the advanced transportation sector saw an increase of 24 percent in the Midwest.
-The sector added nearly 21,939 new jobs for a total of more than 112,591 workers.
-Hybrid, plug-in hybrid, and electric-vehicle sector jobs accounted for most of the sector’s growth.
+As more automakers and their suppliers continued to shift to electric vehicles, the clean transportation sector saw an increase in employment of over 11 percent in the Midwest.
+The sector added over 12,000 new jobs for a total of 119,786 workers.
+Electric vehicle related jobs accounted for most of the sector’s growth.

 Jobs by Sector